Indian shooter Vijay Kumar’s silver medal at the 2012 London Games was India’s first-ever Olympic medal in a pistol event.

 The shooter from Himachal Pradesh did just that, holding his nerves during an enticing 25m Rapid Fire Pistol event at the 2012 Games, to become a part of India’s most successful Olympics contingent in history.

-Son of a former army man, Vijay Kumar’s fascination for guns began at a young age but he only took it up as a serious sport once he joined the Indian Army himself in 2001.
+Son of a former army man, Vijay Kumar’s association with sport of shooting began early.
+He was fascinated with guns from a young age but he only took it up as a serious sport once he joined the Indian Army himself in 2001.